clementinezimnicki/clementinezimnicki.github.io/_pages/name.md

 ---
-layout: about
+layout: about1
-title: Clementine Zimnicki
+title1: Clementine Zimnicki
 permalink: /
 #subtitle: <a href='#'>Affiliations</a>.